B-Kristy/Qmatey/README.md

   * Try 'sudo apt install default-jre'
 * Datamash
   * Try 'sudo apt install datamash'
-* Any NCBI sequence database
+* If you are performing a local BLAST, you will require an NCBI sequencing database compiled into one directory

 ## Setting Up a Project Directory
 A project directory should contain the following sub-directories:
 * Input Sequences